 Inventories are stated at the lower of cost or market value.
 Cost is determined using a weighted-average approach, assuming full absorption of direct and indirect manufacturing costs, based on our product capacity utilization assumptions.
-If inventory costs exceed expected market value due to obsolescence or lack of demand, reserves are recorded for the difference between the cost and the estimated market value.
-These reserves are determined based on significant estimates.
+If inventory costs exceed expected market value due to obsolescence or lack of demand, valuation adjustments are recorded for the difference between the cost and the estimated market value.
+These valuation adjustments are determined based on significant estimates.

-Investment Securities
+Marketable Securities

-We invest in debt and equity securities and we classify those investments as available-for-sale.
-These securities are carried at estimated fair value (see Note 5, "Investment Securities") with unrealized gains and losses included in accumulated other comprehensive loss in stockholders' equity.
-Available-for-sale equity securities and available-for sale debt securities with remaining maturities of greater than one year are classified as long-term.
+We invest in equity securities and we classify those investments as available-for-sale.
+These securities are carried at estimated fair value (see Note 5, "Marketable Securities") with unrealized gains and losses included in accumulated other comprehensive income in stockholders' equity.
+Available-for-sale equity securities with remaining maturities of greater than one year or which we currently do not intend to sell are classified as long-term.

 We review several factors to determine whether a loss is other-than-temporary.
-These factors include but are not limited to: the intent and ability to retain the investment in the issuer for a period of time sufficient to allow for any anticipated recovery in market value, the length of the time and the extent to which the market value of the investment has been less than cost and the financial condition and near-term prospects of the issuer.
+These factors include, but are not limited to, the intent and ability to retain the investment in the issuer for a period of time sufficient to allow for any anticipated recovery in market value, the length of time and the extent to which the market value of the investment has been less than cost and the financial condition and near-term prospects of the issuer.
 Unrealized losses are charged against "Other expense" when a decline in fair value is determined to be other-than-temporary.
 Amortization of purchase premiums and accretion of purchase discounts and realized gains and losses of debt securities are included in interest income.
-The cost of securities sold is based on the specific-identification method.
+The cost of securities sold is based on the specific identification method.